 This happened many times on Star Trek: Voyager, likely due to the production team simply forgetting about prior plot threads that were set up in earlier episodes:

 The Caretaker's "mate" was a plotline that was screaming for a follow-up - at the end of the episode, the mate, Suspiria, vows revenge on Voyager and disappears.
 She never appears again in the rest of the series.

-Furthermore, Neelix's sensor data from "The Voyager Conspiracy" is never elaborated or followed-up on (which concerns a fully-armed Cardassian warship galavanting around in the Delta Quadrant, and the tractor beam which pulled the reactor room out of the Caretaker's array before it exploded).
+Neelix's sensor data from "The Voyager Conspiracy" is never elaborated or followed-up on (which concerns a fully-armed Cardassian warship gallivanting around in the Delta Quadrant, and the tractor beam which pulled the reactor room out of the Caretaker's array before it exploded).
 That information was chalked up to Seven simply going crazy from trying to continuously process data.

 The Borg Baby, picked up (along with several other Borgified children) midway through the series, and promptly forgotten about after a scene where the Doctor runs a diagnostic scan on it.
 According to DVD commentary, the show's writers apparently thought they had delivered the baby back to its parents right afterwards, even though this was never stated in the episode (or the later-season episode where Icheb stays and the two other children are reunited with their parents).

 Ensign Samantha Wildman played a major supporting role in the early seasons, as she gave birth to a daughter named Naomi (who gained prominence in the later seasons as Seven of Nine's protege).
 Samantha, however, up and disappeared after an episode where she was afflicted with a sickness (but recovered).
 Like the Borg Baby example above, the writers thought she had died in the episode, leading to her never appearing in the series again.